- Table Modes

 Math tag to make them

 both children of this tag.
-Behind the curtains, Anki has renamed the two tags to
+Behind the scene, Anki has renamed the two tags to

 Math::Algebra respectively and updated your notes accordingly.

-Another use case for selecting multiple items is searching: If you right-click on a selection of items, you can choose Search > All/Any Selected Items.
+Another use case for selecting multiple items is searching: If you right-click on a selection of items, you can choose Search > All/Any Selected.
 This can be combined with keyboard modifiers as described in Search Tool to append the resulting search to the current search.

-You can delete or rename tags, decks and saved searches directly from the sidebar, via the right-click menu, or by using a shortcut key (Del and F2 on Windows).
-Deleting even works for multiple items at once (see Selection Tool).
+You can delete or rename tags, decks, and saved searches directly from the sidebar, from the right-click menu, or by using a shortcut key (Del and F2 on Windows).
+Deletion even works for multiple items at once (see Selection Tool).